LelsersLasers/Applied-Comp-Sci/80sGame/README.md

     - W/A/S/D or Arrow Keys to move
     - Q/E/R or 1/2/3 for abilites
     - Enter to continue/move between screens (mouse click also works)
-- Touch Support
+- Touch/Mouse support Support
-    - Touch the edges of the screen to move
+    - Touch the movement keys (bottom right) to move
     - Touch the ability keys (bottom left) to activate them
 - SOUND
     - Less 'clear' than visuals